Fahad1m/Mubser-FYP/README.md

 ---

+## 🎓 Project Overview
+This project was developed and submitted as a **Final Year Project** to fulfill graduation requirements.
+It showcases the integration of computer vision and embedded systems to create an impactful assistive technology solution.

+---

 ## ✨ Key Features
 * **🚧 Real-Time Obstacle Detection:** Custom YOLOv8 model trained to detect navigational hazards like potholes, puddles, and roadblocks.
 * **🚗 General Object Detection:** Identifies everyday objects (e.g., cars, pedestrians, chairs) using a secondary YOLO model.